- Viewing Nutrition Content of a Recipe (i.e., Nutrition Facts Label)

 On the Recipes Listing screen, you can click the gear icon for a recipe and select Nutrient Analysis to display the Nutrient Values window.

-To view the nutrient values of each ingredient in the recipe, click the nutrient analysis icon (), and the Nutrient Analysis window appears (second screenshot below).
-Note that values are
+To view the nutrient values of each ingredient in the recipe, click the Detail Nutrient Analysis link, and the Nutrient Analysis window appears.
+Use the scroll bar at the bottom to scroll through the nutrients.

 Nutrient Value Calculations